• Events

 • Maintain Board Roster records (e.g., contact list, committee lists)

-• Submit annual report to Oregon Secretary of State (working with Executive Director)
+• Submit annual report to Oregon Secretary of State (with support from TKO staff)

 Curtis Barnard